mschmidty/bio_notes/r/_posts/2021-01-21-osm-data-and-my-neighborhood.md

 ![My neighborhood]({{"r/assets/maps/07-green-my-neighborhood.png" | relative_url }})

 Here are my scripts.
-I have two versions.
 I have included two versions.
 One is with a logo, trying to make it look pretty with just R.  The second is me giving up and using Adobe Illustrator to add the title.

 ```r
 # Set Up and Load Libraries